erhanbaris/erhanbaris.com/source/_posts/en/How-do-I-track-my-baby-s-sleep.md

 ---
-title: How do I track my baby's sleep?
+title: How do I track my baby's sleep with Arduino and facial recognition?
 tags:
   - Baby
   - Arduino